aq4rius/Restaurant-Page/README.md

 # Restaurant Page

-Restaurant page built as part of  [The Odin Project](https://www.theodinproject.com/) using modules and webpack.
+Restaurant page built as part of  [The Odin Project](https://www.theodinproject.com/) to practice using modules and webpack.